skyportal/skyportal-mobile-ionic/README.md

 npm run dev:external
 ```

+Please note that your device **needs to be connected to your computer with a USB cable and have USB debugging enabled (you can also use wireless debugging).
+Enabling
+debugging mode is different for each device, so you might need to look up how to do it for your device.
+But it usually requires
+you to first activate the developer options by tapping multiple times on the build number in your phone settings.
+Then, you can enable
+USB debugging in the developer options.

-This will allow you to preview the app directly on your device with hot-reload enabled.
-It will ask you to choose your
+The above commands will spin up the development server and ask you to choose your device among a list of connected devices.
+Select
+the device you want to deploy the app to.
+If it is your first time deploying on this device, you might get a prompt asking you to
+trust the computer.
+Accept it and the app will be deployed to your device.

-device among a list of connected devices.
-But you can set your device to be the default one and skip this selection
+You can also set your device to be the default one and skip the selection
 step.
 To do that, first get your device ID by running the following command:

 ```bash